mauriciovigolo/file-matcher/README.md

 During the file search, the following events are emitted:
 ### Events emmitted while filtering by filename and file attributes:
 * `preSearchDirectory` - Emitted on before visiting the directory / subdirectories.
 Returns the directory.
-* `endSearchSubDirectory` - The search inside a subdirectory was completed.
-Returns the parent dir and the promise resolve.
-Don't mess this promise resolve, otherwise you search could not continue.
 * `endSearchDirectory` - Search by filename and file attributes was completed.
-Returns the directory name and the total of found files.
+Returns the list and the total of matched files, however be aware that this is not the final list of files if you are also searching for content match.
 ### Event emmitted while filtering by file content using the regex
 * `contentMatch` - Regex matched.
 Returns the filename and the percentage processed.